hidetana18/MonteCarloAnalysis-FantasyBasketball/README.md

 # AM207 Stochastic Methods for Fantasy Basketball

 Final project for Harvard's Applied Math 207: Stochastic Methods for Data Analysis, Inference, and Optimization, Spring 2016.
-This is a repost of a team project that I (Hidenori Tanaka) worked in collaboration with Xingchi Dai, Andy Shi, and Hyungmok Son.
+This is a REPOST of a team project that I (Hidenori Tanaka) worked in collaboration with Xingchi Dai, Andy Shi, and Hyungmok Son.

 <img src="https://github.com/hidetana18/MonteCarloAnalysis-FantasyBasketball/blob/master/Poster.png" width="600">